Age-optimal Scheduling over Hybrid Channels: Introduction

 \section{Introduction}

-The timely update of the system state is of great significance in cyber-physical systems such as vehicular networks, sensor networks, and UAV navigations.
-In these applications, newly generated data is more desirable than out-dated data. \emph{Age of information} (AoI), or simply \emph{age}, was introduced as an end-to-end metric to evaluate data freshness \cite{yates2020age, kaul2012real,costa2016age,inoue2019general,buyukates2020age,bedewy2019minimizing,bedewy2019age,sun2018age,sun2019sampling,sun2019samplings,bedewy2019ages,hsu2019scheduling,talak2019optimizing,joo2018wireless,lu2018age,kadota2018optimizing,qian2020minimizing,liu2019minimizing,ornee2019samplings,sun2017update,altman2019forever,el2012optimal,talak2018optimizing}.
+} \IEEEPARstart{T}{imely} updates of the system state are of great significance in cyber-physical systems, such as vehicular networks, sensor networks, and UAV navigations.
+In these systems, freshly generated data is more valuable than outdated data. \emph{Age of information} (AoI), or simply \emph{age}, was introduced as an end-to-end application-layer metric to measure information freshness \cite{yates2020age, kaul2012real,costa2016age,inoue2019general,buyukates2020age,bedewy2019minimizing,bedewy2019age,sun2018age,sun2019sampling,sun2019samplings,bedewy2019ages,hsu2019scheduling,talak2019optimizing,bedewy2021low,joo2018wireless,lu2018age,kadota2018optimizing,qian2020minimizing,liu2019minimizing,ornee2019samplings,sun2017update,altman2019forever,el2012optimal,talak2018optimizing}.
 The age at time $t$ is defined as $\Delta(t)=t-U_t$, where $U_t$ is the generation time of the freshest packet that has been received by time $t$.
-The difference between age and classical metrics like delay and throughput is evident even in the simplest elementary queuing system \cite{kaul2012real}.
-High throughput implies frequent status updates, but tends to cause a higher queuing delay that worsens timeliness.
-On the other hand, delay can be greatly reduced by decreasing the update frequency, which, however, may increase the age because the status is updated infrequently.
+The difference between age and classical performance metrics of wireless networks like delay and throughput is evident even in elementary queuing systems \cite{kaul2012real}.
+High throughput requires frequent status updates, which would cause a long waiting time in the queue that worsens timeliness.
+On the other hand, delay and waiting time can be greatly reduced by decreasing the update frequency, which, however, may increase the age because the status is updated infrequently.